franjaviergonzalezmartin/Numerical-Results-Mathematics-Thesis/README.md

-# Numerical-Results-Mathematics-Thesis
-This repository contains the scripts used for creating all numerical results used in the Mathematics B.Sc.
+This repository contains the numerical code used to generate the results in the Bachelor's thesis

 "The One-Step Survival Monte Carlo Method: Applications in Option Pricing and an Extension to Artificial Neural Networks"

+Author: Francisco-Javier Gonzalez-Martin
+Degree: BSc Mathematics
+Year: 2025